+INDIANA UNIVERSITY-PURDUE UNIVERSITY FORT WAYNE

+FACULTY AFFAIRS COMMITTEE

+MEMORANDUM

-INDIANA UNIVERSITY-PURDUE UNIVERSITY FORT WAYNE FACULTY AFFAIRS COMMITTEE MEMORANDUM To: Fort Wayne Senate From: Faculty Affairs Committee Mary Helen Thuente, chair Subj: Report on Review of SD 93-9: Faculty Roles, Workloads, and Rewards Date: March 26, 1997 At the 12/9/96 Senate meeting the Faculty Affairs Committee was charged to prepare a report assessing "the faculty development impact and faculty satisfaction" with SD 93-9: Faculty Roles, Workloads, and Rewards.
-The following report is based on: (1) discussion at two open faculty meetings which were each attended by between 20 and 25 faculty; (2) interviews with 26 faculty without a research reduction and with a randomly selected group of 26 faculty with a research reduction; and (3) numerical and written responses from approximately 40% of the faculty to a survey sent to all IPFW faculty [see attached table of numerical survey data giving responses to ten major survey questions] table of numerical survey data giving responses to ten major survey questions].
+To: Fort Wayne Senate

+From: Faculty Affairs Committee

+Mary Helen Thuente, chair

+Subj: Report on Review of SD 93-9: Faculty Roles, Workloads, and Rewards (Option 1/Option 2 Policy)

+Date: March 26, 1997

+At the 12/9/96 Senate meeting the Faculty Affairs Committee was charged to prepare a report assessing "the faculty development impact and faculty satisfaction" with SD 93-9: Faculty

+Roles, Workloads, and Rewards, also known as and referred to hereafter as the Option 1 / Option 2 policy.
+The following report is based on: (1) discussion at two open faculty meetings which were each attended by between 20 and 25 faculty; (2) interviews with 26 Option 2 faculty and with a randomly selected group of 26 Option 1 faculty; and (3) numerical and written responses from approximately 40% of the faculty to a survey sent to all IPFW faculty [see attached table of numerical survey data giving responses to ten major survey questions].
 The policy review has stimulated healthy dialogue about the nature and assessment of faculty work.

-Responses from the faculty meetings, interviews, and surveys indicate that a significant amount of confusion and misunderstanding about the origin, nature, meaning, purpose, and impact of the policy exists among faculty without regard to their workloads.
-The two dimensions of the policy that generated the most comments were: - 1.
-The right of tenured faculty to choose and move between different workloads, and the impact of those choices on campus climate.
+Responses from the faculty meetings, interviews, and surveys indicate that a significant amount of confusion and misunderstanding about the origin, nature, meaning, purpose, and impact of the policy exists among both Option 1 and Option 2 faculty.
+The two dimensions of the policy that generated the most comments were:

+- The right of tenured faculty to choose and move between Option and Option 2, and the impact of those categories on campus climate.
 While faculty frequently praised the flexibility to choose, they also cited problems (see below) they associate with having two categories of faculty. - 2.
-Its apparent guarantee of a fair increment for faculty without a research reduction: "All faculty shall be treated on an equal basis in salary review.
+Its apparent guarantee of a fair increment for Option 2 faculty: "All faculty shall be treated on an equal basis in salary review.
 To ensure this behavior, the average merit increases for Option 1 and Option 2 Faculty shall be administratively equalized."

 While the majority of respondents evidently liked this apparent guarantee of fairness, there was widespread confusion about what this meant and how and if it has been implemented.

+Data

-Data See attached table for a summary of numerical data from the survey.
-Exact data about the impact of the policy in regard to teaching productivity was not available; however, it appears that the number of faculty (mostly in A&S) who selected not to accept the research reduction and taught an additional course was offset by the number of faculty (mostly in Engineering and Technology programs and in Health Sciences) who chose the research reduction.
-In addition, the committee prepared the following profile of the IPFW faculty who have not chosen the research reduction: Total: 32 (seven are in the process or very near retiring) Rank and degree:
+See attached table for a summary of numerical data from the survey.

+Exact data about the impact of the policy in regard to teaching productivity was not available; however, it appears that the number of faculty (mostly in A&S) who selected Option 2 and taught an additional course was offset by the number of faculty (mostly in Engineering and Technology programs and in Health Sciences) who chose Option 1.
+In addition, the committee prepared the following profile of the IPFW faculty who have chosen Option 2:

+Total of O2 Faculty: 32 (seven are in the process or very near retiring)

+Rank and degree:

-Assistant Professor: 9 (4 master's level, 5 doctoral) Associate Professor: 19 (6 master's level, 13 doctoral) Professor 4 (1 master's level, 3 doctoral) School:
+Assistant Professor: 9 (4 master's level, 5 doctoral)

+Associate Professor: 19 (6 master's level, 13 doctoral)

+Professor 4 (1 master's level, 3 doctoral)

+School: